 - Guarana, a natural stimulant found in a plant native to the Amazon basin, has also been found to help with chemotherapy-related fatigue, especially in breast cancer patients.

 This form of traditional Chinese medicine involves putting very thin needles into your skin to improve your body’s energy flow.
 Some Westerners believe the needles stimulate your body’s natural pain-killing chemicals.
 Acupuncture is most often used for pain, but it may also lessen other symptoms associated with cancer treatment, like:

 If you want to try it, let your doctor know.
-She can tell you if it’s a smart move based on your health.
-She may be able to refer you to an acupuncturist who’s trained to work with people that have cancer.
+They can tell you if it’s a smart move based on your health.
+They may be able to refer you to an acupuncturist who’s trained to work with people that have cancer.

 Other Ways to Get Natural Relief